AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

         </domain>
         ```

     2. Run the `virsh` command to start the KVM.
-The sample command is as follows:
+Sample command:

         ```
         virsh define alinux2.xml
         virsh start KVMName    # Enter the actual name of the KVM.
         ```

--   Run the `qemu-kvm` command line to start the KVM.
-You must add the following parameter information to the command line.
-Change the `file` parameter to the actual absolute path of the seed.img image.
+-   Run the `qemu-kvm` command to start the KVM.
+You must append the following parameter information to the command.
+Set the `file` parameter to the actual absolute path of the seed.img image.

     ```
     -drive file=/path/to/your/seed.img,if=virtio,format=raw